cilium/cilium/Documentation/gettingstarted.rst

 Step 9:  Apply and Test an L7 Policy with Cilium
 ------------------------------------------------

-In the simple scenario above, it was sufficient to either give Service2/Service3 full access to Service1's API or no access at all.
-But to provide the strongest security (i.e., enforce least-privilege isolation) between microservices, each service that calls Service1's API should be limited to making only the set of HTTP requests it requires for legitimate operation.
+In the simple scenario above, it was sufficient to either give *Service2* / *Service3* full access to *Service1's* API or no access at all.
+But to provide the strongest security (i.e., enforce least-privilege isolation) between microservices, each service that calls *Service1's* API should be limited to making only the set of HTTP requests it requires for legitimate operation.

-For example, consider a scenario where Service1 has two API calls:
+For example, consider a scenario where *Service1* has two API calls:
  * GET /public
  * GET /private

-Continuing with the example from above, if Service2 requires access only to the GET /public API call, the L3/L4 policy along has no visibility into the HTTP requests, and therefore would allow any HTTP request from Service2 (since all HTTP is over port 80).
+Continuing with the example from above, if *Service2* requires access only to the GET /public API call, the L3/L4 policy along has no visibility into the HTTP requests, and therefore would allow any HTTP request from *Service2* (since all HTTP is over port 80).

 To see this, run:

 ::

     $ docker run --rm -ti --net cilium-net -l "id.service2" cilium/demo-client curl -si 'http://service1-instance1/public'
+    { 'val': 'this is public' }

 and

 ::

     $ docker run --rm -ti --net cilium-net -l "id.service2" cilium/demo-client curl -si 'http://service1-instance1/private'

-Both return HTTP 404 errors, indicating that the requests were allowed to reach the API services (FIXME: we need a container image that actually responds on these URLs).
+    { 'val': 'this is private' }

-Cilium is capable of enforcing HTTP-layer (i.e., L7) policies to limit what URLs Service2 is allowed to reach.
-Here is an example policy file that extends our original policy by limiting Service2 to making only a GET /public API call, but disallowing all other calls (including GET /private).
+Cilium is capable of enforcing HTTP-layer (i.e., L7) policies to limit what URLs *Service2* is allowed to reach.
+Here is an example policy file that extends our original policy by limiting *Service2* to making only a GET /public API call, but disallowing all other calls (including GET /private).

 ::